JAIshikawa/test_nov2017/README.md

 # test_nov2017
  trial run through Github

-This is test to push and pull data from github
+This is a test to push and pull data from github